School vs. education. Do you know the difference?

 Sometimes school and education go together.
 But often it’s school vs. education.

-I had been schooled, but not educated.
-This understanding led me to the New Testament concept of repentance – metanoia – a fundamental change of mind.
+- I had lots of schooling, but not much education.
+I came finally to understand the New Testament concept of repentance – metanoia – a fundamental change of mind.
 I repented, realizing that my mind needed to be born again.
 This led to a number of other convictions.

-I needed to always be reading several books.
+- I decided to always be reading several books.
 Now I always have a book with me to redeem the time while waiting for someone or something.

-The whole direction of my life was changed by the observation, “Don’t let your schooling get in the way of your education!”
+The whole direction of my life changed as I considered the observation, “Don’t let your schooling get in the way of your education!”

 What did Schaeffer mean by this statement?

 Education is a life-long process.
-Education is not limited to a classroom, a structured period of time, or formal instruction.
-Education can take place anytime, anywhere, in the middle of a full life, in formal and informal ways.
+In fact, education doesn’t happen only in a classroom, a structured period of time, or formal instruction.
+Actually, education can take place anytime, anywhere, in the middle of a full life, in formal and informal ways.
 It takes place in the midst of creation, society, culture, and work.
-The stuff of education may be described as the cultural trinity: Truth, Beauty and Goodness.
+Education has to do with the cultural trinity: Truth, Beauty and Goodness.

 Sometimes schooling can stand as a barrier to children learning, growing in wisdom and understanding, becoming educated in knowledge and virtue.